 Preparing the Shop for Opening

 While cannabis has been an elusive and taboo topic since it was made illegal in the 1930s, selling cannabis in a retail store is not as glamorous as it sounds.
-In reality, working as a budtender is no different than working in a clothing or grocery store.
+In reality, working as a budtender is not much different than working in a clothing or grocery store.
 At the end of the day, your focus will be on helping people learn about the products and meeting your sales quotas.
 Of course, being passionate about cannabis really helps!

 A day in the life of a budtender begins with opening up the store.
 Employees usually arrive about 30 minutes early to clean, organize the shelves, make the retail displays look presentable, and set up their cash registers.
 Most medical and recreational cannabis dispensaries have complex digital inventory systems and employees handle a lot of cash on a day-to-day basis.
 You will likely be set up with some sort of login information that will track your sales and cash flow throughout the day.
 Keep in mind that if you are considering work as a budtender, you should be good with money as it is largely a cash-only business.

 Helping Customers Learn About Cannabis

 Once the shop is open, the average budtender can expect to help 100-200 people a day in a bustling city, maybe a little less if you’re in a less populated area.
 A budtender’s main focus is helping people.
 That is truly what makes being a budtender so rewarding.
 A good budtender is friendly, welcoming, and good at listening to what the customer needs.
 Many of the people who walk through the door will be unfamiliar with cannabis or have serious diseases and conditions that they are seeking relief from.
 A budtender is basically a cannabis educator that can help people find the right product for their needs.
 This is why some kind of cannabis background is so helpful.

 Meeting Daily Sales Goals